sefinek24/Sefinek-Blocklist-Collection/README.md

 <br>

 # 📝 Information
-I use this list everyday on my PiHole (Raspberry Pi 4) and I don't have any problems with false positives.
-[Here](https://cdn.sefinek.net/resources/PiHole-Blocklist-Collection/<FileName>.txt) is link to my official CDN.
-Star the repository if you liked it.
+I use this list every day on my PiHole (Raspberry Pi 4), and I haven't had any problems with false positives.
+[Here](https://cdn.sefinek.net/resources/PiHole-Blocklist-Collection/<FileName>.txt) is a link to my official CDN.
+Please star the repository if you liked it.
 Have fun and stay safe! o(>ω<)o

 # 😎 Block...
-- AMP Hosts
+- **AMP Hosts:** Blocks Accelerated Mobile Pages (AMP) hosts that often serve ads and track user behavior.
-- Abuse
+- **Abuse:** Blocks known domains involved in online abuse or harassment.
-- Analytics and telemetry [[Examples]](info/Analytics%20and%20telemetry.md)
+- **Analytics and telemetry:** Blocks domains that track user activity for analytics purposes.
+Check out [Examples](info/Analytics%20and%20telemetry.md) for more details.
-- Block __TikTok__, __Snapchat__, __Omegle__, __Riot Games__, **Valorant** and __League of Legends__
+- **Block:** TikTok, Snapchat, Omegle, Riot Games, Valorant and League of Legends: Blocks access to these popular websites and apps.
-- CryptoJacking
+- **CryptoJacking:** Blocks domains that hijack your device to mine cryptocurrency.
-- Dating services
+- **Dating services:** Blocks domains of dating websites and apps.
-- Drugs
+- **Drugs:** Blocks domains that sell or promote drugs.
-- Fake news
+- **Fake news:** Blocks domains that are known to publish fake or misleading news.
-- Gambling
+- **Gambling:** Blocks domains of online gambling websites.
-- Hate & junk
+- **Hate & junk:** Blocks domains promoting hate speech or spreading false information.
-- Malvertising
+- **Malvertising:** Blocks domains that distribute malware via ads.
-- Malware
+- **Malware:** Blocks domains that are known to host or distribute malware.
-- Phishing
+- **Phishing:** Blocks domains involved in phishing attempts.
-- Piracy
+- **Piracy:** Blocks domains that distribute pirated software or media.
-- Porn
+- **Porn:** Blocks domains of adult websites.
-- Ransomware
+- **Ransomware:** Blocks domains involved in ransomware attacks.
-- Redirect *(sites that redirect your from your intended site)*
+- **Redirect:** Blocks domains that redirect users to unintended websites.
-- Scam
+- **Scam:** Blocks domains that are known to promote scams or fraudulent activity.
-- Spam mails
+- **Spam mails:** Blocks domains that send unsolicited email (spam).
-- Spyware
+- **Spyware:** Blocks domains that distribute spyware or adware.
-- Tracking
+- **Tracking:** Blocks domains that track user activity without user consent.
-- Useless websites
+- **Useless websites:** Blocks domains that offer little or no value to users.
-- YouTube and mobile ads etc.
+- **YouTube and mobile ads etc.:** Blocks domains that serve ads on YouTube and mobile devices.

 # 📃 List - 101 urls
 ```